awsdocs/aws-doc-sdk-examples/php/example_code/dynamodb/Readme.md

-# Amazon DynamoDB code examples for the AWS SDK for PHP v3
+# Amazon DynamoDB code examples for the SDK for PHP (v3)

 ## Purpose

-Shows how to use the AWS SDK for PHP v3 to get started using operations in Amazon DynamoDB.
+Shows how to use the AWS SDK for PHP (v3) to get started using operations in Amazon DynamoDB.
 Learn to create tables, add items, update data, create custom queries, and delete tables and items.

 *Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless